Georgia May Jagger Just Taught Me the 4 Best (and I Mean Best!) Model Makeup Hacks

 Did your mom ever give you great skincare advice?
 What was the best tip?

 My mom definitely has a "less is more" approach.
 She showed me how to give myself a facial with a muslin cloth, where you steam your face and stuff like that before.
 When I was a teenager, she'd help teach me how to do spot treatments.
 But she's also inspired the range a lot because she loved to use olive oil on her body and things that you would just have in the house anyway—like avocado oil as a body moisturizer.
 So I think that's a good tip from her.
-She's on her hair as well, and she has the best hair.
+She uses it on her hair as well, and she has the best hair.

 What would you say is your signature beauty look?